CumulusNetworks/netqdemo-1.0/README.md

 This demo will install Cumulus Linux [NetQ](https://docs.cumulusnetworks.com/display/DOCS/Using+netq+to+Troubleshoot+the+Network) Fabric Validation System using the Cumulus [reference topology](https://github.com/cumulusnetworks/cldemo-vagrant).
 Please vist the reference topology github page for detailed instructions on using Cumulus Vx with Vagrant.

+This demo includes configuring the fabric to be either L3 only or VxLAN with EVPN.
+The topology of EVPN with VxLAN doesn't support VxLAN routing at this time.

 ![Cumulus Reference Topology](https://github.com/CumulusNetworks/cldemo-vagrant/raw/master/cldemo_topology.png).

 Quickstart